Constructive S4 modal logics with the finite birelational frame property: Introduction

-Our third $\mathsf{IS4}$ variant, $\mathsf{S4I}$, is defined over the same class of frames as $\mathsf{IS4}$, except that the roles of the intuitionistic and the modal preorders are interchanged.
-These frame conditions for $\mathsf{S4I}$ are natural from a technical point of view, as they are the minimal conditions required so that both modalities $\ps$ and $\nec$ can be evaluated `classically'.
+Our third \altterm{def:isf}{$\isf$} variant, \altterm{def:sfi}{$\sfi$}, is defined over the same class of frames as \altterm{def:isf}{$\isf$}, except that the roles of the intuitionistic and the modal preorders are interchanged.
+These frame conditions for \altterm{def:sfi}{$\sfi$} are natural from a technical point of view, as they are the minimal conditions required so that both modalities $\ps$ and $\nec$ can be evaluated `classically', i.e.~using (there exists an accessible world\dots) and (for all accessible worlds\dots).

+Our finite frame property proofs involve first showing that each logic is sound and complete for a class of birelational frames.
+We do this via canonical model constructions.
+However, after this the proofs diverge, and we use three different methods to obtain the finite frame property for our four logics, choosing the method that give the simplest argument and best complexity bound for each logic.

-The key insights involved in our proofs for the finite frame properties is that for each logic, one of two situations occurs, depending on the strength of the logic.
-Either, as is the case for the two G\"odel logics $\mathsf{GS4}$ and $\mathsf{GS4^c}$, the associated birelational semantics is strict enough that we can obtain finite models directly by taking an appropriate bisimulation quotient.
-Or, in the case of $\mathsf{S4I}$ and $\mathsf{CS4}$, we can first show that it is sufficient that the logic enjoys the \emph{shallow frame property}, meaning that any non-valid formula may be falsified on a frame where the length of any $\prec$-chain is bounded (as usual, $w\prec v$ means that $w\peq v$ but $v\not\peq w$). \footnote{The descriptor \emph{shallow} has been used in a similar way in the context of classical modal logic \cite{SP08}.} While shallow models may in principle be infinite, their quotients modulo bisimulation with respect to $\peq$ are always finite, thus reducing the problem of proving the finite frame property to that of proving the shallow frame property, which we then proceed to do.
+In the case of \altterm{def:csf}{$\csf$}, the canonical model may be \emph{relativised} to a finite set of formulas, directly yielding the finite frame property.
+In the case for the two G\"odel logics \altterm{def:gsf}{$\gsf$} and \altterm{def:gsfc}{$\gsfc$}, the canonical model cannot be relativised in this way.
+However, the associated birelational semantics is restrictive enough that we can obtain finite models directly by taking an appropriate \emph{bisimulation quotient} of a model.
+The case of \altterm{def:sfi}{$\sfi$} is somewhat more involved, as we can neither relativise the canonical model nor apply a bisimulation quotient directly.
+Instead, we first show that it is sufficient that the logic enjoys the \emph{\term{shallow} frame property}, meaning that any non-\term{valid} formula may be falsified on a frame where the length of any $\prec$-chain is bounded (as usual, $w\prec v$ means that $w\peq v$ but $v\not\peq w$). \footnote{The descriptor \emph{\term{shallow}} has been used in a similar way in the context of classical modal logic \cite{SP08}.} While \term{shallow} models may in principle be infinite, their quotients modulo bisimulation are always finite, thus reducing the problem of proving the finite frame property to that of proving the \term{shallow} frame property, which we then proceed to do.